GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/09.481-490/06.While-the-Days-Are-Going-By/docs.md

 For the world is full of sighs,
 Full of sad and weeping eyes;
 Help your fallen brother rise,
 While the days are going by.

-Refrain:
-Going by, going by,
-Going by, going by;
-O, the good we all may do,
-While the days are going by!
+[Refrain]

 3.
 All the loving links that bind us,